deib-polimi/katena/README.md

 ![available accounts and private keys in ganache](./images/ganache-accounts.jpg)

 - run the [deploy-bench.sh](./deploy-bench.sh) script to automatically deploy the three benchmark applications.
 In case of errors, the script generates a log stored in the file `deploy.log`.
-It takes 10 minutes to complete the entire procedure.
+It took 10/20 minutes to complete the entire procedure.
 This script automates the following operations (that you should do manually if you are using KATENA to deploy your personal dApp):
     - Move the YAML file containing the application description to the project root (e.g., `cp ./benchmark/ens.yaml .`)
     - The smart contract ABIs of your application must be put in a folder named `contracts` in `nodes` directory.
 The ABIs of the benchmark applications are in the folders `./nodes/contracts-<APP_NAME>`.